 Federal Residential Renewable Energy Tax Credit

-The term "solar incentives" broadly refers to financial incentives designed to encourage increased use of renewable energy by making installing and using solar panels more affordable.
-Incentives may include things like discounts, cash back or credit towards your monthly utility bill.
-Some incentives are offered federally, while others are offered by the state of Missouri or by your utility company, county or municipality.
+The term "solar incentives" includes a range of financial incentives implemented to make installing and using solar panels more affordable.
+This is done to encourage people to switch to renewable energy.
+The incentives could include upfront discounts, cash back or credit towards your monthly utility bill.
+Some incentives are provided by the federal government, some by the Missouri government and some by your specific utility company, county or municipality.
 You might qualify for any of the following types of solar incentives:

-- Net Metering: Net metering is an incentive you can get after your solar panels are up and running.
-If you've signed a net metering agreement with your Berkeley utility company, they will subtract the value of the excess energy your solar system produces from your monthly utility bill.
-In some locations, this is a dollar-for-dollar credit, while in other areas you may be refunded a percentage of the value.
+- Net Metering: Net metering becomes relevant once your solar panels are up and running.
+If you have a net metering agreement in place with your Berkeley utility company, the company will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
+In some locations, this credit is dollar-for-dollar, while in other areas you may make back a percentage of the value.

 Federal Solar Incentives

-In August 2022, the ITC (now titled the Clean Energy Credit) was bolstered by the passage of the Inflation Reduction Act.
-For solar system installations that begin after January 1, 2022 and are completed by the end of 2032, homeowners may be eligible for a credit for 30% of the total cost.
-After 2033, the percentage will decrease annually until the Clean Energy Credit expires in 2035.
-Starting in 2023, it will also be easier to obtain credits for energy storage systems under the new laws.
+The ITC was both renewed and expanded by the passage of the Inflation Reduction Act in August 2022.
+It's also now called the Clean Energy Credit.
+For solar systems installed between January 1, 2022 and December 31, 2032, homeowners may be eligible for a credit for 30% of the total cost.
+This percentage will decrease annually after 2032 until the Clean Energy Credit ends in 2035.
+Starting in 2023, the program expansion will also make claiming credit for energy storage systems easier than ever before.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Berkeley solar panel company is the best resource for answering your questions about the new Clean Energy Credit and how it will apply to you.
+Your local Berkeley solar panel installer can answer any questions you have and explain how the new Clean Energy Credit applies to you.

 State & Local Solar Incentives